 “These genomic tools are state of the art for high throughput genotyping and will bring new power to our ability to identify the streams of origin of salmon caught in fisheries,” says project co-lead Dr. Ben Sutherland of the Molecular Genetics Lab of Fisheries and Oceans Canada.

 This project will aid in the assessment of sockeye salmon populations’ biological status in the North and Central Coast of BC.
 Sequencing individual genomes has allowed insight into the incredible diversity that exists amongst populations and this project is able to harness diversity as a genomic tool through a ‘SNP panel’.

 “Pacific salmon have an amazing number of locally adapted populations with different local adaptations and genes.
 This project will help the effective stewardship of this remarkable biodiversity and sustainable fisheries,” says Dr. Jonathan Moore of Simon Fraser University, the project lead.

-The team is collaborating with the Lax Kw’alaams fisheries, and the First Nations of Nuxalk, Kitasoo/Xai’xais and Heiltsuk, and the Coastal Coast Indigenous Resource Alliance on the development and implementation of this work.
+The team is collaborating with the Lax Kw’alaams fisheries, and the First Nations of Nuxalk, Kitasoo/Xai’xais and Heiltsuk, and the Central Coast Indigenous Resource Alliance on the development and implementation of this work.

 “This work is notable for both the tools being developed and the collaboration with our Indigenous partners,” says Dr. Federica Di Palma, Chief Scientific Officer and Vice President, Sectors, at Genome BC.
 “Our investment will support the management, and recovery, of this iconic fish.”